1996 Baseball Hall of Fame balloting

-L-R: Earl Weaver, Jim Bunning, and Ned Hanlon were inducted in 1996 along with Bill Foster.
+1996 inductees (L-R): Jim Bunning, Ned Hanlon, and Earl Weaver.
+Bill Foster was also inducted.

 Elections to the Baseball Hall of Fame for 1996 followed the system in use since 1995.
 The Baseball Writers' Association of America (BBWAA) voted by mail to select from recent major league players but no one tallied the necessary 75% support.

 The BBWAA had petitioned the Hall of Fame Board of Directors on January 5, 1995, to reconsider the eligibility of Larry Bowa, Bill Madlock, Al Oliver and Ted Simmons, each of whom had failed to receive at least 5% of ballots cast in each of their first years of eligibility (Bowa and Oliver in 1991, Madlock in 1993, and Simmons in 1994).
 The board of directors approved, but before the ballot was released, the BBWAA decided not to include them on the ballot after all.

 The Veterans Committee met in closed sessions and selected four people from multiple classified ballots: Jim Bunning, Bill Foster, Ned Hanlon, and Earl Weaver.
 A formal induction ceremony was held in Cooperstown, New York, on August 4, 1996.

-The BBWAA election
+BBWAA election

 The BBWAA was authorized to elect players active in 1976 or later, but not after 1990; the ballot included candidates from the 1995 ballot who received at least 5% of the vote but were not elected, along with selected players, chosen by a screening committee, whose last appearance was in 1990.
 All 10-year members of the BBWAA were eligible to vote.

 Voters were instructed to cast votes for up to 10 candidates; any candidate receiving votes on at least 75% of the ballots would be honored with induction to the Hall.
 The ballot consisted of 35 players; 470 ballots were cast, with 353 votes required for election.
 A total of 2,687 individual votes were cast, an average of 5.72 per ballot.
 Those candidates receiving less than 5% of the vote (24 votes) will not appear on future BBWAA ballots, but may eventually be considered by the Veterans Committee.

 Candidates who were eligible for the first time are indicated here with a dagger (†).
 Candidates who have since been selected in subsequent elections are indicated in italics.
 The ten candidates who received less than 5% of the vote, thus becoming ineligible for future BBWAA consideration, are indicated with an asterisk (*).

 Vada Pinson, Curt Flood, and Tony Oliva were all on the ballot for the 15th and final time.